Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   images, buffers, and shared memory.
 * ``PIPE_CAP_RGB_OVERRIDE_DST_ALPHA_BLEND``: True if the driver needs blend state to use zero/one instead of destination alpha for RGB/XRGB formats.
 * ``PIPE_CAP_GLSL_TESS_LEVELS_AS_INPUTS``: True if the driver wants TESSINNER and TESSOUTER to be inputs (rather than system values) for tessellation evaluation shaders.
+* ``PIPE_CAP_DEST_SURFACE_SRGB_CONTROL``: Indicates whether the drivers
+  supports switching the format between sRGB and linear for a surface that is used as destination in draw and blit calls.

 .. _pipe_capf: